Why You Should Care About PageSpeed

 One more way to speed up your site is to install a caching plugin.
 A few good ones below include:

 We put it at the top of the list for a reason.
-It does do Cache quite will but, the best thing about WPMU DEV is it has many more plugins that will do wonders to all aspects of optimizing your site.
+It does cache quite well, but the best thing about WPMU DEV is that it has many more plugins that will do wonders for optimizing your site.
 It includes apps for SEO, PageSpeed, CDN, image optimization, overall site security, backups, and more.
 Used by PX Media.

 WP Super Cache

-WP Super Cache is an excellent plugin which does exactly what it is supposed to do – cache your site.
+WP Super Cache is an excellent plugin that does exactly what it is supposed to do – cache your site.

 WP Rocket provides a solution to increase the speed of your site minus risks and hassles.
-Although this is a better plugin, you have to pay for this as against WP Super Cache that comes absolutely free.
+Although this is a better plugin, you must pay for it instead of WP Super Cache, which is free.
 Note: Used by PX Media.

 W3 Total Cache

 W3 Total Cache is also an excellent plugin to cache your site and increase its speed.
 However, it may not work for everyone.
-It’s the top of the line tool and has many options.
-Too many for the less experienced but once nicely tuned in will make your site load very quickly.
-It is capable of improving a score from 50 to 80 or more..
+It’s a top-of-a-line tool and has many options.
+There are too many for the less experienced, but once nicely tuned in, it will make your site load very quickly.
+It is capable of improving a score from 50 to 80 or more.

 Suggestions to improve Site Speed